krizkontrolz/Home-Assistant-nextion_handler/README.md

 # Home Assistant Nextion Handler
-(_Version 0.5; Last updated: 2022-05-30_)
+(_Version 0.6; Last updated: 2022-06-03_)

-**🚧 documenting feature update in progress 🚧**
+**🎺 Widget UI v06_2022-06-03 files now uploaded, with installation instructions.**

 'Nextion Handler' allows you to use a Nextion touch screen device (NSPanels in particular) to interact with Home Assistant (HA).
 It uses a supporting Python script in Home Assitant to interpret and respond to instructions programmed into the Nextion device.
 You can either use the full framework to create your own fully customised UIs in the Nextion Editor, or you can use specially pre-compiled files that don't require any programing and just some very basic configuration (or you can mix the two).

 ## Widget UI
 There is now an ultra easy way to connect your NSPanel device to Home Assistant that doesn't require any programming or complex configuring.
 The new Widget UI blends elements of the original NSPanel widgets, the Home Assistant 'glance' cards, and some of the graphical and functional aspects of Mushroom cards and Minimalist UI (popular UI mods for HA).
 After installation, customising your Widgets is as simple as setting up an HA glance card - you simply provide a list of entities (and optionally a name and icon to go with them).
 The Widget UI uses a group of pages tiled with a set of adaptable generic cards that are populated sequentially with information from your list of HA entities.
-The information displayed adapts to the type of entity being displayed so that it shows useful information from a range of attributes specific to that type of entity, not just its 'state', as in the example below.
+The information displayed and tap interactions adapt to the type of entity being displayed so that it shows useful information from a range of attributes specific to that type of entity, not just its 'state', as in the example below.

 The Widget UI uses:
 * 🔹 an ESPHome template (flashed to Nextion's  ESP32 chip);
 * 🔹 an HA Python script (placed in your `/python_scripts` folder and configured with a YAML automation template);
 * 🔹 a precompiled 'TFT' Nextion UI file (that you upload to the Nextion UI chip).

-Further details for the Widget UI, including current development status and installation instructions, [see the `widget_ui` folder](/widget_ui).
+Further details for the Widget UI, including installation instructions and list of current features, [see the `widget_ui` folder](/widget_ui).

 **Demo page for Widget UI showing some of the different types of entity cards.**